supyrb/signals/README.md

 * Pausing Signals

 As well as
+* An editor window for easily dispatching and debugging signals
 * Easy integration with UPM
 * Unit tests to assure quality
 * Sample packages to get started fast